 Skip to main content

-Keeping your hair looking clean and groomed goes a long way to giving anyone you meet a great first impression.
-Caring about your appearance projects confidence and attention to detail; speaking on your behalf without uttering a word.
-A drop fade hairstyle works for all men in all situations.
+Do you wanna make a great first impression?
+Then get and keep a great-looking hairstyle at the barber.
+Putting forth a strong and put-together appearance projects confidence and attention to detail, speaking on your behalf without uttering a word.
+A drop fade hairstyle works for all men in all situations, and when done right, there is nowhere it doesn’t work.
 There is nowhere it doesn’t belong.

 Before you sit down in your barber’s chair and tell them you want a drop fade, there are a few things you need to know.
 First, there is a difference between a fade and a taper.
 A taper is more gradual and typically leaves your hair longer all around, but a fade is shorter and more drastic of a transition from the skin on your neck to the hair on top of your head.
 Second, keeping this look fresh requires regular trips to the barber.
 Knowing these two things, here are 23 ideas to elevate your drop fade.